How To Edit a Raw Photo With Gemstone Editor — Camera Raw Alternative for Windows

 Repair

 In the Repair tab you’ll find useful tools like heal, clone and red-eye reduction.
-You might have noticed a little spot or two of water from my lens, in the image, so here I’ve used Heal to right-click a source point and then clean that up.
+You might have noticed a little spot or of water from my lens, in the image, so here I’ve used Heal to right-click a source point and then clean that up.

 The repair tab is for minor corrections like lens spotsThe repair tab is for minor corrections like lens spotsThe repair tab is for minor corrections like lens spots